 A site admin can now select a preset image style for teaser images.
 This allows different microsites to use different image styles for teaser listings.
 Nice!

 Width selection for layout paragraphs

 Another small but powerful feature is the ability for content designers to select the width of layout paragraph containers to allow content to 'break out' of the container.

 When testing with users, the ability to preview content came up a few times.
 This now works in two ways.

 Firstly Drupal's native preview seems to work a bit better these days and allows a content designer to look at different display modes like teaser and search results as well as the full page.

 The addition of the responsive preview module enhances this by allowing content designers to quickly see how the content will be displayed at different screen resolutions, even before saving their changes.

 Path aliases per microsite

-Using Group and Domain module to serve content multiple microsites is complicated.
-One complexity is that Drupal prefers to have unique path aliases. this presents a challenge if we want a node on /about on both microsite 1 and microsite 2.
+Using Group and Domain module to serve content to multiple microsites is complicated.
+One complexity is that Drupal prefers to have unique path aliases.
+This presents a challenge if both microsite 1 and microsite 2 want a page using the URL /about .
 Ekes worked some magic this sprint to support the same url alias on multiple microsites.
 The ability to automate aliases with Path Auto is still something we need to look at.